tylerhcarter/tylerhcarter.github.io/achievements.md

 * Architected and led team to develop Laravel application to manage incidents by federal agencies.
 * Integrated applications with AWS Cognito.
 * Developed complete application stack managed through AWS CDK, including ECS, DynamoDB, Secrets Manager, deployed through Github Actions.

+### Responsibilities
+* Solutions architect for several client projects, working to understand requirements and develop cost effective solutions.
+* Onboarded and led team of contractors to work to complete projects on deadline and provide ongoing maintenance and improvements.

+### Techniques
+* Utilized AWS S3 URL Signing to allow clients to securely upload directly to S3 instead of proxying through server.
+* Architected migration from SQL to NoSQL database.

 ## FortuneBuilders
 Languages: PHP, Typescript, Javascript